-Results from the causal analysis demonstrate that individuals indeed react to costbenefit considerations, along both the economic cost and the health benefits dimension, when forming their policy views.
-The economic cost treatment increases the preferred lockdown length by 6 days.
-Similarly, individuals exposed to the high mortality scenarios prefer to remain in lockdown four days longer.
+Our experimental evidence shows that individuals indeed react to cost-benefit considerations, along both the economic cost and the health benefits dimension, when forming their policy views.
+Respondents exposed to the economic cost treatment (the high mortality condition) prefer to remain in lockdown for six days (four days) longer.
 Based on an IV-framework, we find that a one standard deviation higher perceived economic cost (health benefit) of lockdown measures increases the preferred shutdown length by 24 percent (21 percent) of a standard deviation.
-Similarly, we find that a one standard deviation higher perceived cost of lockdown measures increases the demand for stricter rules by 20 percent of a standard deviation.
+Similarly, a one standard deviation higher perceived cost of lockdown measures increases the demand for stricter rules by 20 percent of a standard deviation.
 These magnitudes are comparable to the effect of having a pre-existing health condition that increases the risk of a severe Covid-19 illness.

 Exploring heterogeneous treatment effects, we find that individuals with a Covid-19 at-risk condition or a higher anticipated need for hospital care demand high levels of NPIs regardless of cost-benefit considerations.
 Similarly, those with a high short-run financial exposure to the crisis, as proxied by a recent job loss, do not significantly take medium-run cost-benefit considerations into account.
 Importantly, however, our estimated treatment effects are large and significant for individuals across the political spectrum.
-Thus, despite substantial partian differences in the perceived costs and benefits of lockdowns as well as in demand for NPIs, targeted information has the potential to generate a convergence in policy views in the current context.
+Thus, despite substantial partisan differences in the perceived costs and benefits of lockdowns as well as in demand for NPIs, targeted information has the potential to generate a convergence in policy views in the current context.

-$^{4}$ We explicitly emphasize that all projections are assumption-based model outputs and make all parameter assumptions available to the respondents.
+4We explicitly emphasize that all projections are assumption-based model outputs and make all parameter assumptions available to the respondents.

 This study contributes to recent work exploring public attitudes towards NPIs during the pandemic (Fetzer et al.; 2020).
 Briscese et al. (2020) document that longer hypothetical lockdown durations are associated with a decrease in intentions to comply with social distancing.
-Allcott et al. (2020) document substantial partian differences in beliefs about Covid-19 and compliance with social distancing measures between Democrats and Republicans.
+Allcott et al. (2020) document substantial partisan differences in beliefs about Covid-19 and compliance with social distancing measures between Democrats and Republicans.
 Our paper builds on this work and provides causal evidence on the role of perceived costs and benefits of NPIs in determining the demand for these policies, in a setting where perceptions are potentially endogenous to political orientation and demographic characteristics.

-More generally, this paper contributes to a literature studying individual decisionmaking in settings with tradeoffs between economic and non-economic domains (Falk and Szech; 2013).
+More generally, this paper contributes to a literature studying individual decision-making under tradeoffs between economic and non-economic domains (Falk and Szech; 2013).
 Elias et al. (2015) use information treatments to show that individuals weigh costs and benefits when forming their opinions about organ transactions, but not about slavery or prostitution markets, suggesting that cost-benefit considerations are often not taken into account in highly morally charged domains.
 We add to this research by showing that cost-benefit considerations play an important role in determining people's acceptance of government measures aimed at saving lives but restricting economic and civic freedom.